 The map alone is good for people driving to Belize, or driving from Palenque to Escárcega, Merida, Cancun or from the Cancun airport to Chetumal, Chichen Itza and Merida or Belize.
 This map has realistic drive times for both toll roads and free roads, warning about what routes to avoid, touristic attractions, including Lagoon Bacalar and Xcalac.

 This map starts at Escárcega, Campeche, drives on to Campeche City, (and Uxmal if you like), Merida, Yucatan (with a map of the bypass of Merida), the toll road and free road route to Cancun airport.
 In-between that is Chichen Itza.
 There is a roadlog for the trip from the Cancun airport to Merida and an overview city map of Merida with a couple of my favorite hotels on it.

 At the Cancun airport shortcut from Merida, you can bypass Cancun city and drive to Pto.
 Morelos and the many high rise hotels on that part of the Quintana Roo coast.
 Or, you can take an earlier shortcut if going directly to Playa del Car men, though the road occasionally has quite a collection of tarantulas.

-If you are already "sold" and just want the map, go to my map store and buy it.
+If you are already "sold" and just want the map, go to my store nd buy it.
+Link at topof page.

 From Playa del Carmen, you can drive on to Laguna Bacalar (a little known jewel).
 Bacalar is also called the Lagoon of 7 colors or Laguna de Siete Colores.'
 Bacalar is called this because at sunrise or sunset, the lake appears to have seven color graduations.
 It is quite enjoyable.
 There is are hotels in all price ranges in in Bacalar.
 There is supposed to be an RV park but it was not open when I was there and I have heard it may or may not be open at different times.
 But I met people who were dry camping in a field and felt just fine doing that.